Jan-Del7/pdsnd_github/README.md

 Bikeshare project

 ### Description
-A project as required by Udacity's nanodegree program
+A project as required by Udacity's nanodegree program, which focuses on pandas library usage and simple statistics methods to perform analysis on the bikeshare data from three major cities in USA

 ### Files used
 Include the files used